dzuerst/dzuerst1/README.md

 Hi, I'm Dicky, I am a software engineering enthusiast.

+## 💬 Motto
-'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.'
+"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."
 ~ Ernest Hemingway

 ## ⚡ Technologies